Fort Negley: Preservation

 In the 1930s, the Works Progress Administration (WPA) made a major project of the restoration of Fort Negley.
 However, almost simultaneous with the completion of this project came the United States' entry into World War II.
 Neither the manpower, funds, or the interest was available at the time to reopen the fort as an historic or interpretative center.
 After the war, the fort was allowed to continue to languish, becoming the site of vandalism and minor crime; entry to the site was finally prohibited and the area reverted to forest.
 However, the surrounding grounds became the site of a municipal park, first as the site of baseball and softball fields for youth and adult leagues, and later as the site of Herschel Greer Stadium, a Minor League Baseball ballpark.
 The Cumberland Science Museum, a continuation under a new name and in a new venue of the former Nashville Children's Museum (now the Adventure Science Center), was built on the northwestern slope.
 Most visitors to the stadium and the museum were generally unaware of what was on the wooded hilltop other than it was something which they were not allowed to access.

 After years of discussions and negotiations, historic preservationists were successful in getting sufficient funding in the early 2000s for another restoration project, and the fort was reopened to the public for the first time in decades on December 10, 2004.
 The project went ahead when it was shown that similar places in other cities resulted in more economic stimulation and hence more tax revenue from the resultant tourism than was spent on the maintenance and operation of such sites.
 The recent restoration was not an attempt to restore the fort completely to its Civil War condition but rather to stabilize the ruins and make them more accessible and visible by removing many of the largest trees and moving some of the blocks back to their original positions; what exists today is a combination of the original fortification and the WPA restoration.
-In 2007, an additional $1 million in city funds was used to build a visitor's center.
+In 2007, an additional $1 million in city funds was used to build a visitor center.
 More work on the site is planned.